parmsam/quarto-flashcards/README.md

 ## Using

-Simply add the extension to the list of reveal plugins like:
+Simply add the extension to the list of revealjs plugins like:

 ``` markdown
 title: My Presentation